Louis Marcoussis: Early life and education

-Cubist epoch
+Cubism and the avant-garde

 Impressionism influenced his early paintings, but from about 1911 he was part of the Cubist movement alongside other avant-garde painters like Picasso, Braque, Juan Gris and those of the Section d'Or.
 His work was shown in exhibitions in many European cities and in the US.
 In 1925 he had his first solo exhibition in Paris.
 As well as painting still lifes and musical instruments in the Cubist manner, he also produced portraits, views of Paris, and images from the Breton seaside.

 In 1913 he had married Alice Halicka, a painter who came from Kraków.
 Their daughter Malène was born in 1922.
 Marcoussis served in a Polish company of the French Foreign Legion from 1914 to 1919.
 He became a French citizen, while also staying in touch with Poland, both personally and professionally.
 He did not generally talk about his Jewish ancestry, and his family had converted to Catholicism, but today Marcoussis is often described as a Jewish artist.
+In 1926, he participated, along with Halicka, in Katherine Dreier's expansive Société Anonyme exhibition organized at the Brooklyn Museum.

-Later life
+Later life and death

 From 1930 onwards, much as his friend Clément Serveau, he concentrated on printmaking and illustration, including work inspired by Apollinaire's Alcool, Tzara's Indicateur des chemins de cœur, and Éluard's Lingères légères and Aurélia.
 In the late 1930s Marcoussis collaborated with Spanish surrealist Joan Miró and taught him etching techniques, culminating in Miró's Black and Red Series, now in the collection of the Museum of Modern Art.
-He also taught at the Académie Schlaefer.

 After Nazi troops arrived in Paris in 1940, Marcoussis and Alice moved to Cusset near Vichy.
 He died there on 22 October 1941.